tockawaffle/Apple-Pie-Bot/README.md

 - Capable of giving you information about someone's League Stats.
 - Capable of helping you to manage your guild.
 - DM Commands!
-- Encrypt your passwords with OpenPGP Keys!
-- Custom Prefix for each user (Default is an _ )
+- Slash Commands Only!
 - Custom Language for each user (Supported now: English, Português do Brasil)
-- Private Database.
+- Private Database (MongoDB)
 - Server with plenty of RAM so that she can eat as many she wants.
 Heh.
 - Many Others!
 (For now, most of them are unavaiable, didn't had enough time to rewrite most of them in Typescript.)